 At Format, we are continuously encouraged and motivated by our community and their passion for creating, and WRKSHP gave us an opportunity to meet some Format users face-to-face.
 Through our conversations, we were able to learn more about what drives our creators and how Format helps them focus on their craft by giving them an online home to display their work.

-The talented Aundre Larrow shared how he integrates Format into his creative workflow and walked the attendees through some of his best practices for managing an effective online portfolio.
+The talented Aundre Larrow shared how he integrates Format into his creative workflow and walked the attendees through some of his best practices for managing an effective online portfolio website.

 “The wedding photography world is one I entered during college out of necessity.
 I needed money but didn’t realize how instrumental the exercise was for me,” Aundre said.
 “I learned more about dealing with clients through those jobs than I did at any point during my journalism degree.
 I didn’t do many weddings after that season, but I’ve always had an appreciation for wedding photographers because I know how hard it is to walk the line between a commercial and editorial style.
 WRKSHP was cool because I got to see all of these photographers/small business owners at various levels trying to foster community and invigorate themselves.
 It was a really lovely experience happening in my backyard of Brooklyn that I was happy to share with my session attendees.